railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Rebates at the end of a campaign can help you avoid this sort of problem.
 You can propose a contract where the price is dependent on the usual wholesaler's terms.
 You can propose a rebate grid which will be assigned at the end of the year as a function of the actual sales made.

 Install the ``discount_campaign`` module to generate the rebates at the end of the campaign.
-Once the modules have been installed you can configure your campaign using the menu *Sales Management > Configuration > Rebates at the end of a campaign*.
+Once the modules have been installed you can configure your campaign using the menu :menuselection:`Sales Management --> Configuration --> Rebates at the end of a campaign`.

 .. note:: Year-end rebate